No sound, video or digital recordings or photographs may be made of any part of the Festival.

 - In Junior classes, certificates will be awarded as follows: Honours, 90 marks and over; Distinction, 87-89 inclusive; Commended 84-86 inclusive; Merit 81-83 inclusive; Certificate 80 marks.

 In Adult classes, certificates will be awarded for the 1st, 2nd and 3rd places only, provided they have been awarded 80 marks or more.

 - Trophies/prizes, will be withheld if a mark of 85 is not achieved.

 - Winners of trophies MUST sign a receipt before taking the trophy away.
 In accepting a trophy the winner undertakes to keep it safely and return it ADEQUATELY PACKED and in a good clean condition by registered post when notified and by the date given.
 Lost trophies must be replaced.

 - The order of performance will be as in the Official Programme.
 If the number of entrants will make a class unduly large the class may be divided at the committee’s discretion.
 All performers and accompanists must be present at the time stated for the class.
 Official accompanists are available as a private arrangement for practice before the Festival.

-- Performers not abiding by the rules will be disqualified.
+- Named performers cannot be substituted nor can own choice pieces.
+Performers not abiding by the rules will be penalised.

 - No performer should enter the same own choice more than once and no set piece can be used as an own choice.